catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

   $ chmod +x ./kubectl
   $ sudo mv ./kubectl /usr/local/bin/kubectl

-For other platforms or installations methods, please refer to the `detailed instructions on how to install kubectl`_.
+For other platforms or installation methods, please refer to the `detailed instructions on how to install kubectl`_.

 .. _`detailed instructions on how to install kubectl`: https://kubernetes.io/docs/tasks/tools/install-kubectl/